Platform-OS/pos-module-user/README.md

 #### Endpoints for Reset Password

-The table below contains [Resourceful routes](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention) provided for the reset password functionality, ordered based on the flow.
-The flow begins at `GET /passwords/reset` and ends at `POST /passwords/create`, which updates the password and redirects the user to the sign-in page.
+The table below contains the [resourceful routes](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention) provided for the reset password functionality, ordered based on the flow.
+The process begins with `GET /passwords/reset` and ends at `POST /passwords/create`, which updates the password and redirects the user to the sign-in page.

 | HTTP method   | slug  | page file path |  description |
 |---|---|---|---|